owja/image-proxy-bundle/README.md

 Example to resize to 100 Pixel height and preserve original image Ratio:
 - `http://example.com/resize/100x/img/someimage.jpg`

-Example to do ony the optimizations:
+Example to do only the optimizations:
 - `http://example.com/resize/x/img/someimage.jpg`

+**IMPORTANT: Dynamic mode should not used in production environment.**

 ## Installation